jakutis/httpinvoke/readme.markdown

 HTTP request headers.
 Type is object.
-Keys are header names, values are arrays.
+Keys are header names, values are strings.

 ### uploading option